fahadsultan/potpourri/_sources/latex.md

 \usepackage{graphicx}
 ```

-In our example the command `\graphicspath{{images/}}` informs LATEX that images are kept in a folder named images, which is contained in the current directory:
+In our example the command `\graphicspath{{images/}}` informs LaTeX that images are kept in a folder named images, which is contained in the current directory:

 ```{image} https://sharelatex-wiki-cdn-671420.c.cdn77.org/learn-scripts/images/c/c4/LL30fig6.png
 :width: 100%
 :align: center
 ```
+---

 The `\includegraphics{universe}` command does the actual work of inserting the image in the document.
 Here, universe is the name of the image file but without its extension.